Ailing Kerr won't coach Warriors in Game 4 - News 12 Now

 PORTLAND, Ore.
-(AP) — Ailing Golden State Warriors coach Steve Kerr says he won’t be on the sidelines for Game 4 on Monday against the Portland Trail Blazers.
+(AP) — Ailing Golden State Warriors coach Steve Kerr says he won’t be on the sidelines for Game 4 on Monday against the Portland Trail Blazers because of symptoms stemming from back surgery.

 Kerr stayed behind at the team hotel for Saturday night’s Game 3 at Portland’s Moda Center.
 Assistant Mike Brown took over and the Warriors overcame a 17-point first-half deficit to win 119-113 and go up 3-0 in the first-round series.